AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/create-business-case-goals.md

 >[!TIP]
 >
 >You can create strategic goals for your organization that are not connected to a project's individual Business Case.
-You must have access to  `Adobe Workfront Goals` to be able to create strategic goals.
+You must have access to&nbsp;Adobe Workfront Goals to be able to create strategic goals.
 You can then connect them with projects outside of their Business Cases.
-For information about creating goals using `Workfront Goals`, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).
+For information about creating goals using Workfront Goals, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).

 Consider the following when creating Business Case goals for your projects:

 * Business Case goals are project-specific.
 You cannot copy goals from one project to another, nor establish goals at the system level.
 They must be defined at the level of each project.
-* Your `Adobe Workfront administrator` `or `group administrator`` must enable the Goals section for your projects before it displays in the Business Case of your projects.
+* Your Adobe Workfront administrator `or group administrator` must enable the Goals section for your projects before it displays in the Business Case of your projects.
 For information about enabling Business Case fields for projects, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

 * Goals are not a mandatory section in the Business Case of a project.